Simple steps to protect yourself from fraud

 use strong passwords for your email account and change them routinely

-use strong password for your Artlogic login and IP restrictions and Two-Factor Authentication if you can
+use strong passwords for your Artlogic login and IP restrictions and Two-Factor Authentication if you can

 we recommend that you always keep your operating system up to date